On Friday, the 7th of May, the Australian Government announced its intention to expand working rights for temporary visa holders:

-Mr. Costain applauded the decision to increase working rights for students, and called for a sensible discussion about the broader effects of the 408 visa.
+Mr. Costain applauded the decision to increase working rights for students and called for a sensible discussion about the broader effects of the 408 visa.
 During this period, many other education professionals also wrote to the minister and expressed their concerns.

 Social Media Reactions

 These backpacker posters called for their wider community, most of whom have never been Go Study clients, to leave a series of 1-star reviews across various digital platforms.
-There were a combination of real and fake social profiles involved in spreading this message around other community groups.
+There was a combination of real and fake social profiles involved in spreading this message around other community groups.

-Go Study has since received a number of negative and spiteful reviews from people who have never been our clients, or accessed our services
+Go Study has since received a number of negative and spiteful reviews from people who have never been our clients or accessed our services

 These calls to discredit Go Study were made without attempts to clarify/understand the statements, and were made within private groups where Go Study had no opportunity to reply.

-It is disappointing and heartbreaking that Go Study’s outstanding reputation for helping over 30,000 students come to Australia over the last 14 years has been the victim of unfair and unjustified smear campaign.
+It is disappointing and heartbreaking that Go Study’s outstanding reputation for helping over 30,000 students come to Australia over the last 14 years has been the victim of an unfair and unjustified smear campaign.